 We know from research of previous pandemics (e.g. Ebola) that they can create a legacy of long-term trauma and burn out but this can be avoided with proper support.
 In our session together, you will learn the definition and nuances of moral distress in the clinical setting so that we have a shared language.
-If time allows (usually in 2 hour sessions), we will engage in a facilitated council sharing session.
-You will also learn and practice simple contemplative neuroscience-based techniques to start the process of working with the moral dilemmas in this pandemic and beyond.
+We will open up the often ignored topic of grief and loss and a way to work with the extraordinary suffering we witness as clinicians during this time.

 Please listen to my interview on EM Pulse podcast for a sample of this content and see here for information about booking one-on-one sessions.